Who Pays Medical Bills After a Car Accident in New York?

 There are situations where you could have the option to file a lawsuit against the at-fault driver.
 Typically, the state’s no-fault rules prevent drivers from pursuing a civil lawsuit based on a car accident injury case.
 However, the rules allow a lawsuit to move forward if the plaintiff can show they meet the “serious injury threshold.”

-If a driver suffered a serious injury in an accident, they can forego their reliance on no-fault insurance and seek financial compensation through a personal injury lawsuit.
-Per ISC § 5102, serious injury is one that leads to:
+If a driver suffers a serious injury in an accident, they may step outside the no-fault system and pursue compensation through a personal injury lawsuit.

-- Dismemberment
+- Dismemberment.

-- Death
+- Death.

-- Fractured bones
+- Fractured bones.

-- Loss of a fetus
+- Loss of a fetus.

-- Significant disfigurement
+- Significant disfigurement.

-- Significant limitation or permanent loss of a bodily function, organ, or system
+- Significant limitation or permanent loss of a bodily function, organ, or system.

-- A non-permanent injury that prohibits a person from performing normal daily tasks for at least 90 days out of a 180-day period after the accident
+- A non-permanent injury that prohibits a person from performing normal daily tasks for at least 90 days out of a 180-day period after the accident.

 Despite the list of conditions that could qualify, it is not always clear whether an injury meets the threshold.
 A personal injury lawyer in Long Island could help you demonstrate that you meet this threshold.